-- 4.1.1 The major works at construction site were (i) excavation at Holes 1, 2, 3, 5, 8, 9, 17 & 18, (ii) erection and operation of concrete batching plant at Hole 2 and (iii) land formation for desalination plant near existing KSC pier. - 4.1.2 The Contractor has provided interim/minimum preventive mitigation measures (silt fence mainly, rock bund covered with geotextile fabric at some low lying areas) to control silty runoff.
-Sedimentation basins with rock bunds were provided at Holes 1, 17 & 18 low lying areas and modification at the discharge outlet (distribution channel was paved with small rocks and geotextile fabric underneath) near the existing maintenance building to freshwater inland marsh was observed.
-No cut-off drainage was observed implemented on site during the site audit. - 4.1.3 For dust suppression, the Contractor was providing mainly at Hole 9 (with water sprayer) during rock breaking activities.
-Other areas (Holes 3, 8 & 18) were not provided sufficient dust suppression measures during the rock breaking activities and unloading/loading activities.
-Watering of haul road was observed during the site audit. - 4.1.4 No temporary drainage system was available at the concrete batching plant in order to collect, recycle and reuse within the site.
-As confirmed with the Contractor, the temporary drainage will be implemented early next month to ensure no water discharge from the plant to nearby marine water and a schematic layout plan indicates the details of the temporary drainage will be submitted early next month. - 4.1.5 No dredging work has been carried out near to the existing pier for the desalination plant pipelines. - 4.1.6 The sewage treatment plant was started to operate at the end of this reporting month.
-No approved/valid water discharge licence(s) for this project was submitted by the Contractor for record. - 4.1.7 Hydroseeding was observed at part of Holes, 1, 3 & 18 of bare/exposed slopes. - 4.1.8 Vegetation and construction waste stockpiles were observed on site without proper disposal.
+- 4.1.1 The major works at construction site were (i) bulk excavation at Holes 1-5, 8-9 and 17-18, (ii) erection and operation of concrete batching plant at Hole 2 and (iii) land formation for desalination plant near existing KSC pier. - 4.1.2 The Contractor has provided mitigation measures on site to control silty runoff.
+Silt fence implemented along the site boundary (major component of the temporary drainage system), rock bunds, a wastewater treatment plant at Hole 1, cut-off drains at Holes 1 (not fully function) & 17 and sedimentation basins at Holes 1, 17 & 18 were provided. - 4.1.3 For dust suppression, the Contractor was providing mainly at Hole 9 (with water sprayer) during rock breaking activities.
+Other areas (Holes 3, 4, 5, 8 & 18) were not provided sufficient dust suppression measures during the rock breaking activities and unloading/loading activities.
+Watering of haul road was observed during the site audit. - 4.1.4 During the site audit after rain, the settlement pit (collection of wastewater for recycle) provided within the concrete batching plant was insufficient and wastewater discharged to the marine water was observed.
+According to the submitted layout plan for the concrete batching plant, the wastewater from settlement pit will be pumped to the sedimentation columns for sedimentation and the water will be reused for wheel washing purpose.
+The settled sludge will be dried out in the dry pit area and used as a fill material if the quality is suitable.
+The Contractor was reminded to implement sufficient temporary drainage in early June 06 but no cut-off drains and peripheral drainage along the concrete batching plant was observed during this reporting month. - 4.1.5 No dredging work has been carried out near to the existing pier for the desalination plant pipelines. - 4.1.6 The sewage treatment plant was started to operate at the end of May 2006.
+No approved/valid water discharge licence(s) for this project was submitted by the Contractor for record. - 4.1.7 Hydroseeding was observed at part of Holes, 1, 3 & 18 of bare/exposed slopes.
+Some of them were dead and should be replaced or provided with other means of mitigation measures to prevent silty runoff. - 4.1.8 Vegetation and construction waste stockpiles were observed on site without proper disposal.
 No chemical storage area was available on site. - 4.1.9 Summary of implementation status is provided in Annex D.